Version 4.0 effective on 25 May 2018

 Serving Content and IT Security

-By requesting our websites and for the purpose of handling security incidents and to help diagnosing problems with our servers, we automatically store log files.
+By requesting our websites and for the purpose of handling security incidents and to help to diagnose problems with our servers, we automatically store log files.
 This includes the following types of information:

 The domain you requested